AzaharSK/codingPanda/cppTute/Structure_Classes_Objects.md

 # What are POD types in C++?

-POD is an acronym in C++ that means plain old data.
+POD is an acronym in C++ that means "Plain Old Data".
 It is a class/struct that ONLY has member variables and no methods, constructors, destructors, virtual functions, etc. For example,

 ```